bejo-geshdo/learning-jenkins/README.md

 - [] Trigger build from GH webhooks
   - Might need a proxy inbetween GH and Jenkins
   - Look at useing a lambda in the Jenkins VPC??
+- [] Only trigger build if changes has been made i files relevent to build
 - [] Set up the pipeline so that terraform can not build unless packer has built at least once
 - [] Add SSM to AMIs
 - [] Add monitoring, maybe cloudwatch?